 2.2.
 Draw your PCB

-Assuming you have in place the nature of design that you envision what your finished product (presensitized PCB) will look like, then you can proceed to the next step.
+Assuming you have the design nature that you envision your finished product (presensitized PCB) will look like, you can proceed to the next step.
 But if not, read on.

-On most occasions, Proteus software is used to draw PCBs, but if you lack it, the Fritzing software is a great alternative to achieve the same function.
+On most occasions, Proteus software is used to draw PCBs, but the Fritzing software is a great alternative to achieve the same function if you lack it.
 The good thing then becomes easy to export the drawn design to a .pdf file.

-A lot of people prefer exporting their designs into PDF files based on the fact that a PDF file maintains the real size, meaning that in case you put your data to scale of 1:1, rest assured of not encountering any troubles with scales after carrying out printing.
+Many people prefer exporting their designs into PDF files because a PDF file maintains the real size, meaning that if you put your data to a scale of 1:1, rest assured of not encountering any troubles with scales after carrying out printing.

 2.3.
 Artwork Printing